TykTechnologies/tyk-demo/README.md

 brew install git-lfs
 ```

-Then initialise Git LDS with this command:
+Then initialise Git LFS with this command:

 ```
 git lfs install